-A usual task I carry out for my website is where we rank in google, how I can improve our SEO, how we can be more visible and near that all important top of the pile google search.
-So imagine my surprise when I saw NEXT are now selling a nursing cover almost identical to the one I sell; so similar that I in fact did a double take!
+So imagine my surprise when I saw NEXT are now selling a breastfeeding cover almost identical to the one I sell, styling their images the same, using a model similar to myself... so similar that I in fact did a double take!

-Our nursing cover wasn’t ‘the first’ but it was different to anything else on the market; there was nothing that wasn't an apron style, a shawl, a car seat cover, a 5-in-1, a poncho, a huge swathe of fabric or a leopard print!
-I would know, I searched and searched for months and decided to make exactly what I would use, what I knew would work for modern Mamas who wanted to maintain their own style, to what our mission statement is: ‘to help at least one mama on their journey feel more like YOU’ (read more about our story here).
+Our Chicago Loop breastfeeding cover wasn’t ‘the first’ but it was different to anything else on the market; there was nothing that wasn't an apron style, a shawl, a car seat cover, a 5-in-1, a poncho, a huge swathe of fabric or a leopard print.

 A product I personally trialled with my first baby, getting the width of the fabric just right so it covered but didn't swamp, sourcing something super-soft and crucially in a leopard print.